juanpujol/polyunion/README.md

 # PolyUnion

 A fast and efficient js utility function designed for merging multiple polygons within a GeoJSON FeatureCollection.
-It utilizes spatial indexing provided by rbush and the geospatial processing of Turf to achieve high performance.
+It utilizes spatial indexing provided by **[rbush](https://github.com/mourner/rbush)** and the geospatial processing of **[Turfjs](https://github.com/Turfjs/turf)** to achieve high performance.

 ## Performance